mindspore-ai/docs/tutorials/source_en/use/data_preparation/loading_the_datasets.md

     ```

 ## Loading a Custom Dataset
-In real scenarios, there are virous datasets.
+In real scenarios, there are various datasets.
 For a custom dataset or a dataset that can't be loaded by APIs directly, there are tow ways.
 One is converting the dataset to MindSpore data format (for details, see [Converting Datasets to the Mindspore Data Format](https://www.mindspore.cn/tutorial/en/master/use/data_preparation/converting_datasets.html)).
 The other one is using the `GeneratorDataset` object.
 The following shows how to use `GeneratorDataset`.